cyuen1118/project/Task1/README--task1.md

 Description:

-This project provide the three module for better managing the flight information.
-The passenger stores all passenger details, the flight store information like origin and destination.
-The airline.py allow user add or remove flight from the system.
+For my Flight Management System project, I developed four modules.
+Each module has applied different OOP concept such as aggregation, polymorphism and abstraction.
+It stores the flights/ International flight, passengers, and airline related details with encapsulation.
+The passenger stores all passenger details and the flight store its flight information like origin and destination.
+The airline.py allow user add or remove flight from the system and store its related information.
+The airline class’s core function is to represent an airline name and managing a list of flights.
+The International_flight class is similar with the flight class, which it used to store the International flight information.

 The system helps to simplify airline data management and provide a modular structure for handling passengers and flights.
-It helps user adding passenger information into the data system.
+It helps user easily adding passenger information into the data system.

 Installation instructions: